Tacoma Washington

 DESCRIPTION

-The Clock Tower, with its four massive bells inside stands on its own, and has walls that tilt inward to increase the sense of height.
-The clock and & chimes were donated in 1905 by Hugh C. Wallace in memory of his daughter who died too young.
-Wallace went onto to become the United States Ambassador to France.
+The Clock Tower, with its four massive bells, has walls that tilt inward to increase the sense of height.
+The clock and chimes were donated in 1905 by Hugh C. Wallace in memory of his daughter, who died too young.
+Wallace went on to become the United States Ambassador to France.

 Inside it is described as a “unique blend of classic architectural details including copper embellishments, tall windows, sweeping archways, exposed brick interiors and high ceilings (16 ft), complemented by contemporary upgrades and modern conveniences to create a unique and distinctive office environment.”

-The owners of this building, The Stratford Company are actively trying to lease the space to businesses, while looking for investors to finance the construction of the apartments, and/or a buyer to take it all on.
-So far, they have 2 smaller businesses, and 1 large one, which is better than a poke in the eye.
-Hopefully, they will get more businesses using these unique spaces soon.
+The owners, The Stratford Company, are actively trying to lease the space to businesses, while looking for investors to finance the construction of apartments, and/or a buyer to take it all on.
+So far, they have two smaller businesses, and one large one, which is better than a poke in the eye.
+Hopefully, they will get more customers using these unique spaces soon.

 HISTORY

-From 1893 to 1959, this glorious city hall was home to Tacoma City Government, complete with a jail in the basement.
-However, by 1959, this historic relic was in need of some TLC and a boatload of funds for a renovation and repair, that would give the structure a much needed face lift and a modernization of its facilities.
-As the city didn’t have a boatload of money, they moved Tacoma City Government into a new modern building that also was home to Pierce County Offices.
+From 1893 to 1959, this impressive city hall was home to Tacoma City Government, complete with a jail in the basement.
+However, by 1959, it was in need of some TLC and a boatload of funds for a renovation and repair.
+As the city didn’t have a boatload of money, they moved the government into a new modern building that was also home to Pierce County Offices.
 The Old Tacoma City Hall stood vacant for more than 10 years, as a daunting fixer upper opportunity.

-In the mid-2000s, The Stratford Company bought Old City Hall, terminated leases, causing most of the tenant businesses to move out, except two, to make room for the new condos to be built in Old City Hall.
-Uh oh.
-In 2007-08, the recession came, and the condo market circled the drain leaving the Seattle based owners of the building with hardly any cash flow, and a foreclosure by the bank looming in their future.
+In the mid-2000s, The Stratford Company bought Old City Hall, terminated leases, causing most of the tenant businesses to move out, except two, to make room for new condos U.h oh.
+In 2007-08, the recession came, and the condo market circled the drain, leaving the Seattle based owners of the building with hardly any cash flow, and a foreclosure by the bank looming in their future.

 Old City Hall did have one champion though, Councilman David Boe, whose office was kitty corner from the old clock tower.
 For more than a year, since 2007, he had been trying to sound the alarm about the city’s much beloved Old City Hall; “Ripped canopies, missing bricks, boarded-up windows, birds living inside”, to name just a few conditions.
 The two remaining tenants couldn’t always use their offices because of the lack of heat and electricity.

-Disaster happened in November of 2008, when the inside fire sprinklers broke, sending 30,000 gallons of water into the building, soaking walls and carpets, creating an incubator for the dreaded black mold.
+Disaster came in November of 2008, when the inside fire sprinklers broke, sending 30,000 gallons of water into the building, soaking walls and carpets, creating an incubator for the dreaded black mold.
 Things didn’t look too rosy for Old City Hall; the owners were reluctant to fix the damage, and the Tacoma City Council didn’t have the teeth to do so.
-Old City Hall was traveling down the same path as the Lutz Building; a historic Tacoma building that rotted from the inside until it couldn’t be saved, and had to be torn down.
-Suddenly, Councilman David Boe’s words began to hit home with a lot of people on the council and in the community, and change in laws was in the wind.
+Old City Hall was traveling down the same path as the Lutz Building, an historic Tacoma building that rotted from the inside until it couldn’t be saved, and had to be torn down.
+Suddenly, Councilman Boe’s words began to hit home with a lot of people, on the council and in the community, and a change of laws was in the wind.

-An urgent call to action, posted on Kevin Freitas web page helped, as well as The Tacoma News Tribune writer, Peter Callaghan’s articles in Nov.
+An urgent call to action, posted on Kevin Freitas’s web page helped, as well as The Tacoma News Tribune writer Peter Callaghan’s articles in Nov.
 2010.
 A new law with teeth was soon passed.
 A city inspector declared the building to be in derelict condition.
 The Old City Hall was slated to be sold at auction in March of 2011, but The Stratford Company got their act together, and managed to pay both their back taxes, and late mortgage payments, and invested 1 million dollars to clean up the water damage, and removed old carpet, drywall and flooring.
-They further came up with a 14 million rehab program, including creating 81 loft-styled apartments.
-The Stratford Company had trouble getting investors for this plan, and getting back commercial tenants for their 3 and a half floor space for retail and offices as well.
+They further came up with a 14 million dollar rehab program, including creating 81 loft-styled apartments.
+The Stratford Company had trouble getting investors for this plan, and getting back commercial tenants for their three-and-a-half floor space for retail and offices as well.
 Businesses didn’t quite trust The Stratford Company, and the building needed a boatload of work, perhaps too daunting a project for most investors.

-A new deadline was placed on The Stratford Company to repair broken windows and remove the loose bricks, by February 12th, 2012, which they accomplished.
-The Stratford Company did put the Old City Hall property back onto the real estate market for $3.5. million, with broker David Morton.
+A new deadline was placed on The Stratford Company to repair broken windows and remove loose bricks, by February 12th, 2012, which they accomplished.
+Then they put the Old City Hall property back onto the real estate market for $3.5. million, with broker David Morton.
 They have since changed brokers, going with Tom Brown and Eric Cederstrand as of December, 2012.
-The price has risen to $5,950,000 for the 81, 072 sq. ft. of commercial and apartment loft space found on its six floors.
+The price has risen to $5,950,000 for the 81, 072 sq. ft. of commercial and apartment loft space.
 While the historic building is for sale, they are also busy still trying to lease the floors as well, with some success.

 HISTORY OF MANIFESTATIONS